ionic-team/ionic-app-scripts/README.md

 [Default Config Files](https://github.com/driftyco/ionic-app-scripts/tree/master/config)

-### NPM Config
+### package.json Config

-Within the `package.json` file, NPM also provides a handy [config](https://docs.npmjs.com/misc/config#per-package-config-settings) property.
+Within the `package.json` file, there's also a handy [config](https://docs.npmjs.com/misc/config#per-package-config-settings) property which can be used.
 Below is an example of setting a custom config file using the `config` property in a project's `package.json`.

 ```
   "config": {